GregUtas/robust-services-core/input/README.md

-test.trap.non-critical | reads all trap testcases, with recovery thread asking to be exited after a trap test.trap.setup | sets up environment for running trap testcases traffic | starts to run POTS traffic; use `>read finish` to save summary of results in `traffic.*` files when done
+test.trap.non-critical | reads all trap testcases, with recovery thread asking to be exited after a trap test.trap.setup | sets up environment for running trap testcases traffic | starts to run POTS traffic; use `>read finish` to save summary of results in `traffic.*` files when done win32 | used as argument to CodeTools `>parse` command when compiling for 32-bit Windows win64 | used as argument to CodeTools `>parse` command when compiling for 64-bit Windows